German A1, B1 or B2 – Which language certificate do I need?

 Is it possible to buy a language certificate?

-How long is a language certificate valid?
+How long is a language certificate valid for?

-Tests always reflect the actual state, i.e. they certify what knowledge you currently have.
-However, a language certificate, just like a certificate of completion of school or training, cannot simply become invalid, even if it is many years old.
+Tests always reflect the current status, i.e. they certify what knowledge you currently have.
+However, a language certificate, just like a school leaving certificate or training certificate, cannot simply become invalid, even if it is many years old.
 As a rule, a language certificate is therefore valid for life.

 German language test TELC

-German Test for Immigrants (DTZ)
+German test for immigrants (DTZ)

-We enforce your right!
+We enforce your rights!

 Procedure